-Chemistry is an experimental science that combines academic study with the acquisition of practical and investigational skills.
+Chemistry is an experimental science that combines academic study with the acquisition of practical and investigation skills.
 It is called the central science, as chemical principals underpin both the physical environment in which we live and all biological systems.
-Apart from being a subject worthy of study in its own right, Chemistry is prerequisite for many other courses in higher education, such as Medicine, Biological and Environmental Sciences and Engineering.
+Apart from being a subject worthy of study in its own right, chemistry is prerequisite for many other courses in higher education, such as medicine, biological and environmental sciences and engineering.

 The course is divided into the following topics:

 - Periodicity and bonding

 - States of matter